Oklahoma Workers’ Compensation Lawyer

 The employer is, by law, 100 percent responsible for providing benefits.
-Under the Workers Compensation Act there are no co-pays.
-The employer provides benefits directly (self-insured) or indirectly through a workers' compensation insurance company.
-You cannot be charged for benefits provided by the Act or any portion of your employer's workers' compensation insurance premium.
+Under the Workers’ Compensation Act, the employer pays the entire premium for workers’ compensation insurance, and there are no co-pays, deductibles, or other out-of-pocket expenses for the injured worker.
+The employer provides benefits directly (self-insured) or indirectly through a workers’ compensation insurance company.

 Yes and no. Your employer has the right to choose your initial doctor.
 They must do this within 3 days of learning of your injury.
 If you want a different doctor, the law allows injured workers the right to file a motion in court to change physicians.
 The employee and employer must agree on the second opinion or the court will select a new doctor.